ChaoGu92/Min-Max-BRG/README.md

 * the times required to generate RG, expanded BRG, and minimax-BRG

-#### The following is an example to run the program by testing the Minimax-BRG of the net system in Fig. 1 (left) of the paper with \alpha = 1.
+#### The following is an example to run the program 1 by computing RG, expanded BRG, and minimax-BRG of the system in Fig. 1 (left) of the paper with \alpha = 1.

 ```MATLAB
 %Pre matrix